When Covid came back: what does world-first re-infection case mean for NZ?

 Asked what the case meant for New Zealand, Director-General of Health Dr Ashley Bloomfield told the Herald it was "too early to read anything into that finding", adding the World Health Organisation had shared the same view.

-Scientists here and overseas have also echoed that point, noting the one instance of re-infection stood among more than three million Covid-19 cases so far reported worldwide.
+Scientists here and overseas have also echoed that point, noting the one instance of re-infection stood among more than three million cases so far reported worldwide.

 "It doesn't mean this is going to happen to everyone," Otago University and ESR virologist Dr Jemma Geoghegan said.